ergebnis/phpstan-rules/README.md

 ### `Methods\NoNullableReturnTypeDeclarationRule`

-This rule reports an error when a method declared on an anonymous class, a class, or an interface uses a nullable return type declaration.
+This rule reports an error when a method declared in an anonymous class, a class, or an interface uses a nullable return type declaration.

 If you want to use this rule, add it to your `phpstan.neon`: